styleguidist/react-styleguidist/docs/Configuration.md

 * **`contextDependencies`**<br>
   Type: `Array of String`, optional<br>
   Array of strings that allow you to specify absolute paths of directories to watch for additions or removals of components.
-If you do not set this, you will need to restart styleguidist every time you add or remove a component.
+If you do not set this, styleguidist will determine the single directory that all of your components have in common and watch that.

   ```javascript
   module.exports = {